Jason Allen 02/12/22

 Below Stone Nest

-From the minds behind Notting Hill’s acclaimed Orasay and Frank’s in Peckham comes Below Stone Nest, a “beautiful, old fashioned dive bar” underneath a Grade-2 listed chapel in Covent Garden.
+Below Stone Nest is from the minds behind Orasay (which is one of the best restaurants in Notting Hill) and Peckham’s rooftop bar Frank’s.
+It’s a “beautiful, old fashioned dive bar” underneath a Grade-2 listed chapel in Covent Garden.
 Not only is the space a serious looker (crumbling brickwork, cast iron pillars and white church candles on every table), but the drinks are decent too.
 You can choose from a list of classic cocktails, as well as a highly curated list of wine and beer.
 And all whilst listening to an ‘ever-evolving’ soundtrack of music (some live) curated by music man, Tic Zogson.
 Tick, Tick….Tic.

 Details: 136 Shaftesbury Avenue, Covent Garden, W1D 5EZ | Wed-Sat, 6pm-2am | No bookings

-Freud’s decor is of a style that can only be described as… non-existent.
-But it’s precisely this lack of pretension that makes it one of the best kept secrets in the city.
+Freud Bar’s decor – or lack thereof – is of a style that can only be described as… non-existent.
+But it’s precisely this lack of pretension that makes it one of the best bars in Covent Garden.
 Freud’s has bare concrete walls covered in rotating artworks, and pint glasses filled with cheap & delicious cocktails – and you’ll need to talk very loudly to overcome the charged, giddy atmosphere.
 Precisely nothing about it has even a veneer of artifice, and precisely everything about it is fantastic.

 Details: 198 Shaftesbury Avenue, WC2H 8JL | Open daily from 3pm-late | Book here

-A basement cocktail bar with a simple menu of traditional Provençal snacks and a sizeable array of the region’s prime anise-flavoured apéritif, pastis.
+Baranis is basement cocktail bar in Covent Garden with a simple menu of traditional Provençal snacks and a sizeable array of the region’s prime anise-flavoured apéritif, pastis.
 They also have a gravelled indoor pétanque court, where the goal is to throw hollow metal balls as close as possible to a small wooden ball.
 Simple.
 Until you’ve tried the pastis, that is.

 Details: 115 Chancery Lane, WC2A 1PP | Open Tues-Fri from 4pm, Sat from 5pm | Book here